sameeratanveer/sameeratanveer/README.md

 ### ### Thank you for exploring!
 #### Contact & Collaboration
-Thank you for checking out this project!
+Thank you for checking out!
 If you're interested in discussing the project further, collaborating, or have any questions, feel free to reach out to me.

 I'm a student with a keen interest in Data Analysis and currently looking for job opportunities in this field.
 You can connect with me through:

 📧 Email: [sameeratanveer07@gmail.com](mailto:sameeratanveer07@gmail.com)

 💼 LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/sameera-tanveer-b52366296)

 🐱 GitHub: [GitHub Profile](https://github.com/sameeratanveer)